sairammohandass/DirtyDog-NFT-Solana/README.md

 ### Usage

-HashLips is a very powerful art engine that allows you to create different configurations for our art generation, but for this tutorial's purposes **we will keep it as simple as possible**.
+HashLips is a very powerful art engine that allows us to create different configurations for our art generation.

 Copy all of the folders inside `0-assets` in the template into `layers` folder because that's where all of our layers will be placed for art generation using **HashLips**.